mokpolar/kubeflow/README.md

 # kubeflow

-Automation for installing kubeflow by Makefile
+Automation for installing kubeflow using Makefile

 ---
 ## EKS